 Before putting the dryer balls to the test for the first time, I washed my laundry as normal.
 I started with a load of whites that filled about three quarters of my basket.
 I also checked for any major stains (thankfully, there were none), so I would know if these new dryer balls caused any spots or marks.

 The package comes with six dryer balls, but the instructions say to use three for smaller loads and all six for larger loads.
 What makes for a "large load" of laundry is up for debate, depending on what you're washing and the size of your machine, but I went with all six since my laundry basket was pretty full pre-wash.
 All I had to do was toss the balls into my dryer with my wet clothes, close the door and hit start.

 When the dryer went off, I was hesitant to open the door.
 Would these wool dryer balls really work to do everything a traditional dryer sheet does?
 Have I found the perfect replacement?

 The answer is, pretty much, yes.
-My clothes came out static- and wrinkle-free and just as soft as it feels after a turn with my regular dryer sheets.
-It lacked the scent of the dryer sheet that I love so much, but a friend of mine, who already uses wool dryer balls, suggested adding a few drops of essential oil onto the balls before drying.
-With this new hack in mind, I can't think of any reason why I would go back to single-use sheets — it seems like these wool dryer balls are the real deal.
+My clothes came out static- and wrinkle-free and just as soft as they felt after a turn with my regular dryer sheets.
+They lacked the scent of the dryer sheets that I love so much, but a friend of mine, who already uses wool dryer balls, suggested adding a few drops of essential oil onto the balls before drying.
+With this new hack in mind, I can't think of any reason why I would go back to single-use sheets — these wool dryer balls are the real deal.

 I used Smart Sheep dryer balls, but there are similar (and highly rated!) options you shop on Amazon.

 As a health- and eco-conscious person, I also like that these wool dryer balls are made without chemicals or fillers and can be reused "thousands" of times before needing to be replaced, according to the brand.
 So, along with time and money, it looks like I can also add the environment to the list of things this product is helping me save.